junxit/us-congress-bills-111/metadata.md

 - 2009-07-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 551). (text: CR 7/14/2009 H8058-8059)
 - 2009-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 551).(text: CR 7/14/2009 H8058-8059)
+- 2009-07-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.